jawad-nsu/terraform_VPC_subnet_igw/README.md

 ### Prerequisites

-You would need Terraform installed in your local machine
+You would need Terraform in your local machine

 - Terraform